GrumpyRobot21/Python-Essentials--PP3--Hangman/README.md

  * [**Back to contents**](#table-of-contents)

 ## **Deployment**
-The project was deployed onto the Heroku platform.
-This is a temporary solution as Heroku is set to stop provision of free hosting from November 2022.
-Alternative options are currently being researched.
+The project was deployed onto the Render platform.
+This was a full time replacement hosting solution as Heroku stopped provision of free hosting from November 2022.

 * Steps to deploy while hosted via the Heroku platform:
   * Fork or clone this repository.